Denis172003/stream-deck-arduino/README.md

 - **time**: Ensures smooth synchronization between components.

 ---
+**Novelty of the Project**

+This project offers a budget-friendly, custom stream deck with real-time visual feedback on multiple OLED displays.
+Its key features include:

+- **Customizable Buttons**: Users can assign specific actions to each button, such as launching applications or controlling basic system settings.
+- **Simple, Scalable Design**: The setup can support multiple OLED screens without requiring advanced hardware, making it accessible for DIY enthusiasts.
+- **Improved Workflow Efficiency**: By automating common tasks, it helps users save time and stay organized.

+The project strikes a balance between affordability, functionality, and ease of use, making it a practical tool for personal or hobbyist applications.
+---

 ### Circuit diagram
 <img width="900" alt="Screenshot 2024-12-03 at 02 10 00" src="https://github.com/user-attachments/assets/fef912ea-c0c5-4249-b9b1-13b8d5b6e6f2">